 There is a shortcut available to edit the transport clocks entirely without the mouse.
 It can be found in Window > Key Bindings > Transport > Focus On Clock.
 If bound to a key (÷ on the numerical keypad is the default), then pressing that key is equivalent to clicking on the primary (left) transport clock, and editing can begin immediately.

 Entering Partial Times

 One detail of the editing design that is not immediately obvious is that it is possible to enter part of a full time value.

 As an exemple, supposing that the clock is in BBT mode, displaying 024|03|0029, altering the value to the first beat of the current bar can be done by clicking on the clock and typing 0 1 0 0 0 0.
 Similarly, if it is in Minutes:Seconds mode, displaying 02:03:04.456, getting to exactly 2 hours can be achieved by clicking on the clock and typing 0 0 0 0 0 0 0 to reset the minutes, seconds and milliseconds fields.

 Entering Delta Times

-You can also type values into the clock that are intended as a relative change, rather than a new absolute value.
-Simply end the edit by pressing + or - (the ones on any keypad will also work).
+Values can also be typed into the clock that are intended as a relative change, rather than a new absolute value, by ending the edit by pressing + or - (the ones on any keypad will also work).
 The plus key will add the entered value to the current value of the clock, minus will subtract it.
-For example, if the clock is in Samples mode and displays 2917839, you move it back 2000 samples by typing 2 0 0 0 and -, rather than ending with Enter or Tab.
+For example, if the clock is in Samples mode and displays 2917839, moving it back 2000 samples is done by typing 2 0 0 0 and -, rather than ending with Enter or Tab.